 Pets can develop allergies to foods they have been eating for years, so allergies may be the cause of a pet’s itchy skin even if the diet has not been changed recently.
 While parasitic skin irritations are more inclined to be seasonal, food allergy reactions can occur all year round, and itchy skin caused by food allergies does not usually improve with cortisone medications.

 Pets that are prone to food allergies may also have flea allergies, and the two allergies can exacerbate one another.
 In some cases, just getting rid of the fleas eliminates the symptoms of the food allergy as well.
-If you suspect that fleas are the problem, natural methods of flea control should be implemented.
 If the symptoms persist once the fleas are gone, your pet should be switched to a hypoallergenic diet.

 Hypoallergenic Diets for Cats and Dogs